 Key questions and answers from the webinar

-- How has the customer and supporter journey changed for charities in the past 4 months?
+- How has the customer and supporter journey changed for charities since the start of the coronavirus pandemic?

 - What have you (and your charity) done in response to the changes so far?